 2-0 lead until 3 minutes to halftime when a GS United

-defender good cute and chest trap a cross ball in his
+defender got cute and chest trapped a cross ball in his

 penalty area.
 Needless to say he lost the ball to a Celtic

-and made the game an interesting 2-1 score at halftime.
+The game very interesting with a 2-1 score at halftime.
 The

 second half began as if the teams changed uniforms.
 Celtic